lucendio/lecture-devops-infos/assignments/project.md

 #### Process

-1. hand in a [concept](./deliverables/project_concept.md) before the given deadline has ended (sometime within the first half of the semester)
+1. hand in a [concept](./deliverables/project_concept.md) before the given deadline (sometime within the first half of the semester)
 2. receive initial feedback and sanity-check in written form via email
 3. check in last commit before the end of day at the date of _code freeze_
 4. present your implementation in a review session at the end of the semester